Skip to content

 # Stop all services (data preserved)

-docker compose --profile postgres --profile monitoring down
+docker compose -f docker-compose.single-node.yml --profile postgres --profile monitoring down

 # Stop and delete all data (full reset)